 The French resort of La Clusaz is frequently overlooked due to its low altitude, however, this hidden gem offers an abundance of off-piste terrain and quiet slopes.
 Located in the Haute-Savoie region of the French Alps, La Clusaz is one of the best unknown ski resorts in France, covering a much larger ski area than most people realise.
 It’s also a charming traditional French village.

-Tucked away near the Austrian and Italian borders, Samnaun is able to fly under the radar.
+Tucked away near the Austrian and Italian borders, Samnaun ski resort is able to fly under the radar.
 This unknown ski resort is the region’s best-kept secret.
 Stay at Samnaun and you will have access to the Ischgl and Silvretta ski areas with over 230km of groomed slopes to be explored.
-There are numerous deep-powder runs too.
+There are also numerous deep-powder runs to discover too.

 Samnaun offers plenty of opportunities to relax off the slopes, from browsing the superb range of shops to enjoying Alpenquell Erlebnisbad, a luxury pool complex where you’ll find a sauna and whirlpools.